-Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
+&lt;sup>50 Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
 Updates to performance measures that may result from this collaborative process will be reported in the next MIDD Annual Report in August 2018.

+- 2. How well?
+Service Quality Measures

-- Increased use of preventive services - Increased application of trauma-informed principles - Improved perception of health and behavioral health issues and disorders - 3.
-Is anyone better off?
-Individual Outcome Measures - Reduced behavioral health risk factors - Improved wellness and social relationships - Improved perception of health and behavioral health issues and disorders
+- Increased use of preventive services

+- Improved perception of health and behavioral health issues and disorders

+- 3. Is anyone better off?
+Individual Outcome Measures

+- Reduced behavioral health risk factors

+- Improved wellness and social relationships

+- Improved perception of health and behavioral health issues and disorders

+- ♦ D. Provided by: Contractor